mblevu/Bash4pros/README.md

 **download_urls**
 A script that takes a list of URLs as input and downloads the contents of each URL to a file with the same name as the URL.

+**i_jenkins**
+This Bash script checks if Jenkins is installed, then verifies Java Runtime Environment (JRE).
+If JRE is absent, the user chooses to install it or quit.
+It subsequently installs Jenkins with required dependencies, considering user choices and existing installations.